Monsoonjr99/cyclone-sim/blueprint.md

 #### Environmental Factors

-* A module handles environmental factors which are used by [storm simulation algorithms](#storm-simulation-algorithm) to dictate how storms behave and by [spawn algorithms](#spawn-algorithm) to determine likelihood of a system spawn.
+* A module handles environmental factors which are used by [storm simulation algorithms](#storm-simulation-algorithm) to direct how storms behave and by [spawn algorithms](#spawn-algorithm) to determine likelihood of a system spawn.
 * Some environmental factors may be a "field" that depends on map location, while others may be simply a numerical value.
     * "Fields" may have an associated Map Mode for graphical representation (see [UI and Graphics](#ui-and-graphics)).
 * Environmental factors may inherit from other environmental factors (e.g. an "ENSO" numerical value may dictate the values of the "SSTA" field for the equatorial Pacific Ocean).